Around and about Sampford Courtenay

 The Red Lion, Exbourne (5mins in the other direction): turn right at the New Inn, drive about two miles, then turn right into Exbourne; pub on right after about 200 metres.
-Camra pub with a range of beers and ciders and good pub grub.
+Camra pub with a range of beers and ciders.

 The Old Inn, Drewsteignton (20/25mins): very small fine-dining restaurant; excellent food.